Intermittency and Dissipation Regularity in Turbulence

 \begin{theorem}[Dissipation regularity] Assume that $u\in L^p_t B^\sigma_{p,\infty}$ is a weak solution to \eqref{E} for some $p\in [3,\infty]$ and $\sigma \in \left(0,1\right)$, with Duchon--Robert distribution $D$.
 Then $D\in B^{\frac{2\sigma}{1-\sigma}-1}_{\frac{p}{3},\infty}$ locally in space-time.
 If in addition $D$ is a real-valued Radon measure, we have \begin{itemize} \item[(i)] $\abs{D}$ is absolutely continuous with respect to $\mathcal{ H}^\gamma$ for any $\gamma \geq 0$ such that

 \item[(ii)] If $D\geq 0$, $\forall K$ compact $\exists r_0>0$ such that

+\end{itemize} \end{theorem} In the theorem there is no reference to the pressure since weak solutions to \eqref{E} can be defined by testing with divergence-free vector fields.
+The pressure is then recovered a posteriori as the unique zero-mean solution to

-where the implicit constant depends only on $K$ through local norms of $u$. \end{itemize} \end{theorem} The assumption that $D$ is a Radon measure is satisfied, for instance, whenever $u$ arises as a strong limit of suitable Navier--Stokes weak solutions in $L^3_{x,t}$.
-See \cref{S:intermittency turbulence} for further discussion.
+The assumption that $D$ is a Radon measure is satisfied, for instance, whenever $u$ arises as a strong $L^3_{x,t}$ limit of suitable Navier--Stokes weak solutions.
+See Section \ref{S:intermittency turbulence} for further discussion.
 This theorem generalizes the results of \cite{DRIS24}.
 More importantly, it lays down a framework which captures fine properties on possibly densely distributed concentration sets of $D$.
-Indeed, the arguments from \cite{DRIS24} fail to give any non-trivial conclusion as soon as the dissipative set is anywhere dense.
-To overcome this difficulty a more intrinsic approach is necessary.
-The uniform regularity of $D$ on space-time balls in $(ii)$ provides an $L^\infty_{x,t}$ bound on the upper fractional density of $D$, which might be relevant in view of the intrinsic \quotes{multifractal} nature of turbulence \cites{BMV08,FP85}.
-The argument is completely local, and it carries over to the case of general open sets modulo minor technical details (see \cref{S:open_set}).
+Indeed, the arguments from \cite{DRIS24} (after \cites{Is24,DRH23}) fail to give any non-trivial conclusion as soon as the dissipative set is anywhere dense.
+To overcome this difficulty a more intrinsic approach is necessary. {The use of the Hausdorff measure $\mathcal H^\gamma$ to quantify the regularity of $D$ has been made for convenience\footnote{{Treating space and time equally makes the results cleaner.
+However, because of the space-time anisotropic nature of \eqref{enbal_E}, it is very unclear whether a universally better choice exists.}}, but different choices would lead to different conclusions.
+When $D$ is only a distribution, a property similar to $(i)$ can still be deduced (see Remark \ref{R:distrib support}).} The uniform regularity of $D$ on space-time balls in $(ii)$ provides a $L^\infty_{x,t}$ bound on the upper fractional density of $D$ (see Remark \ref{R:density bound}) which might be relevant in view of the \quotes{multifractal} nature of turbulence \cites{BMV08,FP85,BPPV84,Falc}.
+The argument of Theorem \ref{T:main D regularity} is completely local and it carries over to the case of general open sets modulo minor technical details (see Section \ref{S:open_set}).